AlexZasorin/postpwn/README.md

 ## TODO

-- [x] Publish docker image to GHCR
-- [x] Update deployment to use new scheme
-- [x] Add proper logging
-- [x] Add proper README
-- [x] Update to latest Todoist API
 - [ ] Add tests
-  - [x] Create pytest fixture for the reschedule params kwargs
-  - [x] Create pytest fixture for the Fake TodoistAPI
-  - [x] Create pytest fixture for the current datetime
-  - [.]
-Refactor FakeTodoistAPI to create "distribution" of final task dates for easier comparison, refactor test cases to use this
+  - [ ] Refactor FakeTodoistAPI to create "distribution" of final task dates for easier comparison, refactor test cases to use this
+  - [ ] Test that priority tasks are scheduled earlier
+  - [ ] Retry test
+  - [ ] Test cron scheduling
+  - [ ] Timezone test
 - [ ] Make logs not look like ass lol
 - [ ] Switch to toml config???
   - [ ] Merge CLI args and rules config into a unified configuration
 - [ ] Allow disabling "smart" rescheduling
-- [x] Consider retrying individual Todoist API calls instead of the entire rescheduling function
 - [ ] Use Session from requests to implement retry logic?
 - [ ] Catch improper cron string
 - [ ] Try using V4 API of scheduler for typing